 Terry's TMG Tips

-Will Source Using the Split CD
+Will Source Type Using the Split CD

-This page udated 28 Jan 2006
+This page updated 28 Jan 2006

-Version Note: Applies to Versions 6 & 7
+Version Note: Applies to Versions 8 & 9

-Terry's Source Template for Will Books:
+Terry's Source Type for Will Books:

-[CD1]< ([CD2])>, [BOOK TITLE]<: [CD3]>, [REPOSITORY], [REPOSITORY ADDRESS]<.
+Full Footnote: [CD1]< ([CD2])>, [BOOK TITLE]<: [CD3]>, [REPOSITORY], [REPOSITORY ADDRESS]<.
 [COMMENTS]><, [CD4]>.

-[CD1], [SHORT TITLE]<, [CD3]><, [CD4]>.
+Short Footnote: [CD1], [SHORT TITLE]<, [CD3]><, [CD4]>.

-[REPOSITORY ADDRESS].
+Bibliography: [REPOSITORY ADDRESS].
 [REPOSITORY].
 [BOOK TITLE].< [COMMENTS]> .

-Style notes:
+Style notes

 I have included the Comments element, where I record details like the fact that I saw the book on microfilm rather than in person at the courthouse.

-You create one source in the Master Source List for each will book.
-When you create the Citation Details for each citation to that source, you enter the name of the testator, date of the will, and any reference details like page numbers as part of the CD, along with any notes specific to that particular citation.
+You create one Source in the Master Source List for each will book.
+When you create the Citation Details for each Citation to that Source, you enter the name of the testator, date of the will, and any reference details like page numbers as part of the CD, along with any notes specific to that particular citation.
 These items are separated by pairs of "pipes" (found on most keyboards above the "\" on the key at the far upper right).
 When you have no entry for a particular item, simply include the pipes, but leaving only a single space the missing item.

 In the Source Definition Screen, enter the following in the fields provided:

-Field
+Field Comments Example

-Enter the title of the book Will book B
+Title: Enter the title of the book Will book B

 Comments: